Market & comparison education

 Why this article exists

-This comparison note is about evaluation criteria: "Why AI-supported features should be judged with fair criteria" belongs in the blog because it explains the decision before the download.
-For "Why AI-supported features should be judged with fair criteria", the reader may be in a desk break where the user wants less jaw tension and fewer choices, and the job is to separate routine support from stronger health claims.
-This article gives context for "Why AI-supported features should be judged with fair criteria", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This comparison note is about evaluation criteria: "Fair criteria: AI supported features" belongs in the blog because it explains the decision before the download.
+For "Fair criteria: AI supported features", the reader may be in a desk break where the user wants less jaw tension and fewer choices, and the job is to separate routine support from stronger health claims.
+This article gives context for "Fair criteria: AI supported features", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway